-Global text fields appear next to "Change all files/directories:" at the bottom of the Permissions Manager window.
-You can use them to set the owner (user) and group permissions for all files and directories listed in the /etc/passwd or /etc/group files.
-For example, if you set the user owner to root, all files and directories listed in the /etc/passwd file are assigned the user owner root.
+Global Toggles These toggles appear next to "Change all files/directories:" at the bottom of the Permissions Manager window.
+You can use them to set the owner (user) and group permissions for all files and directories listed in the window.
+For example, if you set the User owner to root, then all files and directories in the list are assigned the User owner root.